crisog/crisog.github.io/src/content/blog/docker-for-webdevs-part-3.md

 WORKDIR /app

-# If your app does need production dependencies
+# If your app needs production dependencies that aren't bundled with your build,
+# you'll need to install them in the runtime stage:
 # COPY --from=builder /app/package*.json ./
 # RUN npm ci --only=production